The Calling of Delight: Gangs, Service, and Kinship

 [music: “African Velvet” by Air]

-MS. TIPPETT: You can listen again and share this conversation with Fr.
-Greg Boyle through our website, onbeing.org.
+Ms. Tippett: You can listen again and share this conversation with Father Greg Boyle through our website, onbeing.org.
 I’m Krista Tippett.
 On Being continues in a moment.

 [music: “African Velvet” by Air]

 I’m Krista Tippett, and this is On Being.
 Today, with Fr.
 Greg Boyle at the Hall of Philosophy at the Chautauqua Institution.
 We’ve been talking about his understandings of life, of service, and of God, which have emerged through his ministry creating Homeboy Industries.
 It’s one of the largest and most successful gang intervention programs in the U.S.

 Ms. Tippett: I’m going to ask one more question, then why don’t we open this up for questions and comments.
 You, I’ve read, were diagnosed with leukemia.
 Would that have been a decade ago now?